Things to Do In Fort Myers

 Most of the common fast food restaurants, mid-range options and family establishments are located along Cleveland Avenue, the city's main commercial street.
 Fort Myers has a number of international food choices including German, Italian, Southern and French cuisine; many of which are off the beaten path.
 But seafood is the area’s main claim to fame, a reflection of the city's maritime location.

 Hot Tips: The city has a number of excellent restaurants hidden away in unassuming locations.

 Things to See

 The Edison and Ford Winter Estates is one of the most visited attractions in Fort Myers.
 Southwest Florida Museum of History hosts walking tours of the city, and is a good way to the see the sights of downtown Fort Myers.
 The Imaginarium, an interactive museum, has a number of displays demonstrating scientific concepts and is perfect for children.
 The Seminole Gulf Railway offers visitors a picturesque trip through the surrounding countryside.
 Don't forget one of the main attractions: the beach.

 Caution: Reservations are required at the Southwest Florida Museum of History.

 Places to Party

 The Barbara B. Mann Performing Arts Hall hosts performances of world-class plays and musicals.
 The Arcade Theater and The Broadway Palm Dinner Theatre also host a range of performances, and the latter offers a dinner along with the show.
-Drinking establishments like Rivals Sports Kitchen and Spirits of Bacchus, mostly located downtown, are places to grab a beer or some food after dark.
+Drinking establishments like Rivals Sports Kitchen and Spirits of Bacchus, many of which are located downtown, are places to grab a beer or some food after dark.
 Nightlife offerings also include bars with live music such as The Roadhouse Café and The Buddha Bar.